-EarthSky’s lunar calendar is a unique, beautiful poster-sized calendar printed in lush silver on deep blue, providing the phases of the moon for every day of the year, and noting each month’s new and full moons.
-It shows the moon waxing from new to full, and waning from full to new.
-It’s gorgeous.
-It’s the best gift ever!
-And it’ll help you get in touch with nature.
-What more could you ask?
-Read the six tips below and enjoy your moon calendar.
+EarthSky’s lunar calendar is a unique, beautiful, poster-sized calendar printed in lush silver on deep blue, providing the phases of the moon for every day of the year, and noting each month’s new and full moons.
+In fact, it shows the moon waxing from new to full, and waning from full to new.
+Plus, it’s gorgeous and it’s the best gift ever!
+What’s more, it’ll help you get in touch with nature.
+So what more could you ask for in a calendar?

-The horizontal row at the top represents months of the year.
-The vertical rows to the right and left give you the date.
-Yep.
-It’s just that simple.
+The horizontal row at the top represents the months of the year, and the vertical rows to the right and left give you the date.
+Yes, it’s just that simple.

 Like Earth, it’s always half-lit by sunshine and half-engulfed in its own shadow.
 But the percentage of the moon’s daylight side that we see from Earth changes.
-The moon’s night side faces us at new moon, and its totally illuminated day side faces us at full moon.
-The terminator – the shadow line dividing the lunar day from the lunar night – shows you where it’s sunrise on the moon as the moon waxes from new to full.
-It shows you where it’s sunset on the moon as the moon wanes from full to new.
+The moon’s night side faces us at new moon.
+And its totally illuminated day side faces us at full moon.
+Then the terminator – the shadow line dividing the lunar day from the lunar night – shows you where it’s sunrise on the moon as the moon waxes from new to full.
+Conversely, it shows you where it’s sunset on the moon as the moon wanes from full to new.

-6. Order your EarthSky lunar calendar today and enjoy a newfound appreciation for the lunar month and the intriguing cycle of lunar phases.
+Order your EarthSky lunar calendar today and enjoy a newfound appreciation for the lunar month and the intriguing cycle of lunar phases.